The Worst Way to Deal With Stepchildren

 Trying to Replace the Biological Parent

-This is mistake number one.
-The biggest error.
-The core of the worst way to deal with stepchildren.
+This is the biggest error.
+The absolute core of the worst way to deal with stepchildren.

 Children have parents.
 Even if a parent is absent or passed away, that role is sacred.
 You cannot erase it.
 You should not try.